 The non-toxic formula is made with lanolin, also known as wool-wax.
 This makes it eco-friendly and safe for use on the majority of plastic as well as painted surfaces.

-This product is a potent weapon against rust, and it’s even capable of stopping pitting from growing worse on chrome surfaces.
+This product is a potent weapon against corrosion, and it’s even capable of stopping pitting from growing worse on chrome surfaces.

 Because the film it creates is fluid rather than solid, there’s no concern over cracking or chipping.
 This fluid quality also makes it a great lubricant for the moving mechanisms in your car.

-But that’s not all – there’s another advantage to the consistency of this product: It’s liquid enough to get into hard to reach spaces, ones that thicker liquids cannot.
-So, you can rest assured it will spread everywhere possible.
+But that’s not all – there’s another advantage to the consistency of this product: It’s liquid enough to get into hard-to-reach spaces, ones that thicker liquids cannot.
+So, you can rest assured it will spread everywhere needed.

-It’s non-conductive, which means you can use it without worry on your battery terminals to inhibit oxidation.
-The consistency is thin enough so that it won’t turn to gunk, while remaining a strong and effective choice.
+It’s non-conductive, which means you can use it without worrying about getting it on your battery terminals.
+The consistency is also thin enough so that it won’t turn to gunk.

 This shield will stop nasty compounds such as road salt from sticking to your undercarriage.
-It won’t freeze when the temperatures drop either – instead, it’ll remain active all through the winter months.
+It won’t freeze when the temperatures drop either.

 One of the designated purposes of this spray is to actually protect winter equipment.
-It contains agents that inhibit snow and ice from sticking to metal surfaces, so applying it could mean no more icicles to crack off your vehicle during winter mornings.
+It contains agents that inhibit snow and ice from sticking to any metal surface, so applying it could mean no more icicles to crack off your vehicle on winter mornings.

 Manufacturer’s Specs and Features